PEtab-dev/PEtab/doc/development.rst

 top 5 candidates, there would have been run-off elections between those candidates with equal numbers of votes.
 The editors-elect were given 3 working days to accept the election.
+If an editor decides to hand over his editorial role before his election period expires, editors elected for a shorter time period can decide to take over and expand their time as an editor for the remaining time.
 PEtab format development process
 ++++++++++++++++++++++++++++++++